daixque/cameleon/README.md

     # if else, render "default" (any extention acceptable) file.

 ## Gallery
 You can get various samples using "cameleon gallery" command.
     $ cd YOUR_CAMELEON_HOME
     $ cameleon gallery

-Check out response/gallery directory and "_switch.rb" to know usage of API for "_switch.rb".
+Check out response/gallery directory and "_switch.rb" to know usage of APIs.

 ## License